XiaoXiao-Woo/FC-Former/README.md

 ## Inference
-Inference FC-Former to obtain final results, you can only update `model.yaml` as follows:
+Inference the FC-Former to obtain final results, you only need to update the `model.yaml` as follows:
 ```yaml
   eval : true # change false to true
   workflow: